ralinc/rails-blog/README.md

 [![Test Coverage](https://codeclimate.com/github/ralinc/ralin.net/badges/coverage.svg)](https://codeclimate.com/github/ralinc/ralin.net/coverage)
 [![Code Climate](https://codeclimate.com/github/ralinc/ralin.net/badges/gpa.svg)](https://codeclimate.com/github/ralinc/ralin.net)

 This is the source code repository for my digital space [www.ralin.net](http://www.ralin.net/).
 The website contains some information about me, social links and my blog.
-It is built using open source software and tools like Ruby on Rails, Sass, CoffeeScript and PostgreSQL.
-It is deployed on [OpenShift](https://www.openshift.com/), the PaaS by Red Hat, running on Passenger inside Apache.
+It is built using open source software and tools like Ruby on Rails and PostgreSQL.
 Its source code is completely open and any part of it can be used for any purpose.
 It is built from a scratch using a minimal set of dependencies.
 The project has 100% code coverage.
 You can take a look at the specs to see how I test every bit of a Rails application using RSpec and Capybara.

 ## How to use it?